matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 Some free space will be required.
 But just 60 GB should be enough - as of 2021.

+As of 2023 - compressed file is 5.5 GB.

 Usage of RAM and CPU is minimal as file is processed line by line and contains only metadata of changesets.
 Requirements here are lower than using a web browser for browsing a typical bloated web site.

 # Usage